maziac/dezogif/documentation/AsynchronousBreak.md

 why — and the only way back is an M1 press.
 The poll cannot re-assert the bit, because the poll is the thing that stops running.

+**4. If the program stops or restarts the Copper.** Note this now cuts both
+ways: whichever list is live — yours or the debugger's — is the one a write here affects, and a program that installs its own list without the two instructions silently replaces a working break with a non-working one.

-**4. If the program stops or restarts its own Copper.** A write of NR `0x62` that *changes* the mode bits restarts the list from index 0, mode `00` stops it outright, and writing list content through NR `0x60` overwrites whatever was there.
-Since the two instructions belong to the program, this is under its
-control: restart the list and the break comes back with it.
+A write of NR `0x62` that *changes* the mode bits restarts the list from index 0, mode `00` stops it outright, and writing list content through NR `0x60` overwrites whatever was there.
+If the list is your own, this is entirely under your control: restart it, with the two instructions in it, and the break comes back.
+If you were relying on the debugger's, the cure is a fresh debug session or the "C" key off and on again.

 **5. While anything is using config mode.** Config mode suppresses every Multiface NMI while it is active (`zxnext.vhd:2102-2105`).
 It is normally a